GSI-Fing-Udelar/tectonic/docs/description.md

   + `student_pubkey_dir`: A directory containing a subdirectory for each student, with SSH public keys.
 Optional, defaults to not setting any public key in the users authorized_keys file.
+    For example, if three instances of a scenario are deployed and student_prefix is trainee, then three subdirectories: trainee1, trainee2, and trianee3 must be created within the student_pubkey_dir directory.
+    Inside each subdirectory, files containing the public keys of the students corresponding to each instance should be placed.
+In general, this directory should be organized as follows:
+    ```
+    <student_pubkey_dir>/
+            ├── <student_prefix>01/
+            │       ├── key1.pub
+            │       │
+            │       └── keyN.pub
+            │
+            └─ <student_prefix>NN/
+                    ├── key1.pub
+                    │
+                    └── keyN.pub
+    ```
   + `create_students_passwords`: Whether to create a pseudo-random password for the students.
 These passwords are printed on deployment and student-access execution.
 Optional, defaults to